IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 - one TE link is reported for each OMS link and, optionally, for each OTN link.

-Since the MDSC delegates optical path computation to its underlay O- PNCs, the following information can be abstracted and not reported at the MPI:
+Since the MDSC delegates optical path computation to its underlay O-PNCs, the following information can be abstracted and not reported at the MPI:

 - the optical parameters required for optical path computation, such